philc/book-notes/psychology/principles - ray dalio.md

   * The vision: have good data on people's merits, and a playbook for management scenarios which could take that data and produce good management decisions which matched merit to responsibility.
-  * "It is now clear to me that the main difference behind why the investment management part of Bridgewater is likely to continue to do well and most of the other parts of Bridgewater are unlikely to do as well (if we don't change how we are operating) is that the decision-making processes for investment management have been so systemized that it's hard for people to screw them up (because they are largely following the systems' instructions) while the other areas of Bridgewater are much more dependent on the quality of the people and their decision making."
+  * He's confident in the investment management part of Bridgewater, because decision-making has become fully systemized over the years, and so it's now hard to screw up.
+The other parts of Bridgewater rely much more heavily on the quality of people and their decisions.
 * Anticipating the European debt crisis
   * He saw it coming, explained it painstakingly to policy makers, recommended counter measures, and the worst was avoided.
-Published a video to make this kind of education easier.
   * "I came to respect most of the policymakers I worked with and to feel sorry for them because of the terrible positions they were in.
 Most are highly principled people who are forced to operate in unprincipled environments."